lunarc/lunarc_docs/docs/guides/data_transfer/lurd_mount.md

 # Connection of LU Research Data folders to COSMOS

-Connecting your LU Research Data folders to COSMOS is now possible.

 > Please contact [LUNARC support](https://supr.naiss.se/support/?centre_resource=c5) if you need this functionality activated for your account.

 Connection can be initiated via menus if you're using the COSMOS desktop, or from the commandline in your COSMOS session.